 Epidemiology

-The lifetime morbid risk of delusional disorder in the general population has been estimated to range from 0.05 to 0.1%, based on data from various sources including case registries, case series, and population-based samples.
-According to the DSM-V, the lifetime prevalence of delusional disorder is about 0.02%.[3]
-The prevalence of the delusional disorder is much rarer than other conditions like schizophrenia, bipolar disorder, and other mood disorders; this may be in part due to underreporting of delusional disorder as those with delusional disorder may not seek mental health attention unless forced by family or friends.
-Age mean age of onset is about 40 years, but the range is from 18 years to 90 years.
+The lifetime morbid risk of delusional disorder in the general population has been estimated to range from 0.05 to 0.1%, based on data from various sources, including case registries, case series, and population-based samples.
+According to the DSM-5, the lifetime prevalence of delusional disorder is about 0.02%.[3]
+The prevalence of the delusional disorder is much rarer than other conditions like schizophrenia, bipolar disorder, and other mood disorders; this may be in part due to underreporting of delusional disorder, as those with delusional disorder may not seek mental health attention unless forced by family or friends.
+The mean age of onset is about 40 years, with a range of 18 to 90 years.
 The persecutory and jealous type of delusion is more common in males, while the erotomanic variety is more common in females.

 Pathophysiology

-- Persecutory type: This is one of the most common types of delusions and patients can be anxious, irritable, aggressive, or even assaultive - some patients may be litigious.
+- Persecutory type: This is 1 of the most common types of delusions, and patients can be anxious, irritable, aggressive, or even assaultive - some patients may be litigious.

-- Somatic type: Also called monosymptomatic hypochondriacal psychosis and the reality impairment is severe.
+- Somatic type: Also called monosymptomatic hypochondriacal psychosis, and the reality impairment is severe.
 The patient is unarguably convinced of the severity of the symptoms.
-The most common type of somatic delusions is that of infestation example with parasites, body dysmorphic delusion, and of body odor or halitosis.
+The most common type of somatic delusions is that of infestation, for example, with parasites, body dysmorphic delusions, and body odor or halitosis.
 These patients also have anxiety and nervousness.

-- Grandiose type: Also known as megalomania are notable for increased self-importance.
+- Grandiose type: Also known as megalomania, is characterized by increased self-importance.

-- Mixed type: Patients have two or more delusional themes.
+- Mixed type: Patients have 2 or more delusional themes.

-- Unspecified type: Sometimes a predominant delusion cannot be identified.
+- Unspecified type: Sometimes, a predominant delusion cannot be identified.
 Capgras syndrome is a delusional syndrome where there is a belief that a known person has been replaced by an impostor.[1]
-Cotard syndrome is when a patient believes he has lost his possessions, status, and even bodily organs.[1]
+Cotard syndrome is a condition in which a patient believes he has lost his possessions, status, and even bodily organs.[1]

 Delusional disorder in the partner of an individual with the delusional disorder: This is also known as a shared psychotic disorder.